Jami-Lee Ross 'sectioned' to mental health facility in Auckland

 In the weeks following Ross' leave but before this week, it is understood that Ross' doctors told the National leadership team that Ross was doing better and could return to work.

-This week, as Ross fronted media, he repeatedly said that he was healthy, even after six women spoke to Newsroom about what they called bullying and intimidating behaviour from Ross.
+This week, as Ross fronted media, he repeatedly said that he was healthy, even after four women spoke to Newsroom about what they called bullying and intimidating behaviour from Ross, followed by two more women.

-Ross disagreed with the way the women portrayed him in the media, but admitted to extra-marital affairs and said he had apologised to his wife.
+Ross disagreed with the way the women portrayed him in the media, but admitted to extra-marital affairs - including with a married MP - and said he had apologised to his wife.

 Asked in his last media interview on Friday about mental health issues, Ross said: "I'm okay right now."